-But instead of looking at specific tools to perform specific tasks, we want to show you the absolute essential tools every DevOp engineer should know about (and use), regardless of their responsibilities or project.
+But instead of looking at specific tools to perform specific tasks, we want to show you the absolute essential tools every DevOps engineer should know about (and use), regardless of their responsibilities or project.

 Many of the tools we list in this post are considered some of the best DevOps tools ever developed.
 And they dominate their respective markets.

-Check them out below and decide for yourself.
+We’ve curated a list of DevOps tools and top DevOps platforms, check them out below and decide for yourself.

 List of the Best DevOps Tools